 A longstanding tradition, Yeshivat Or Chaim students have often competed in the final round of the International Chidon HaTanach competition held in Israel on Yom HaAtzma'ut.
-In 2014, the international winner was an Or Chaim student, and another Or Chaim student placed in the top 16.
-In 2017, after placing first overall in the national competition, an Or Chaim student placed within the top eight internationally.
+In 2014, the international winner was an Or Chaim student, and another YOC student placed in the top 16.
+In 2017, after placing first overall in the national competition, a YOC student placed within the top eight internationally.
+In spring 2023, two YOC students placed within the top 5 nationally (including one student placing first), who will complete in the International Competition in 2024.